Oregon Trail Interpretive Center

 Current Hours of Operation

-The National Historic Oregon Trail Interpretive Center is located five miles east of Baker City, Oregon, on Highway 86.
+The National Historic Oregon Trail Interpretive Center is located five miles east of Baker City, Oregon, at 22267 OR Highway 86, Baker City, OR 97814.
 Take Exit 302 from Interstate 84: 125 miles northwest of Boise, 95 miles southeast of Pendleton.
 For directions, click here.

 - BLM Schedules Public Scoping Meetings on Proposed Minerals Withdrawal in Sagebrush Focal Areas and Extends Public Comment Period

 - Family Fun Day at the Oregon Trail Center!

 - BLM Director Unveils New, Interactive Mountain Bike Maps at Outerbike 2015

 - Administration Launches Every Kid in a Park Pass

 - BLM Leadership Mark 15th Anniversary of National Conservation Lands System

 - BLM Plans for Public Lands in Oregon Provide for Greater Sage-Grouse Protection, Balanced Development